darrinliam/text-o-stats/README.md

 The API currently supports one endpoint, `/api/v1/textostats` .

-The request is a JSON object whose only required key is `"text"`.
+The request body is a JSON object whose only required key is `"text"`.
 Example:

 `{ "text" : "This is a sample text.
 It contains two sentences."}`

 Currently supported options:

 `"skipFirst" : <number> `
-  * Skips the first <number> lines of the text.
+  * Skips the first `<number>` lines of the text.
 Use this option when your text has a title/author header.

 `"omitWords": ["omitword1", "omitword2", ...]`